GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 any combination of corner ids **1234**, where **1** represents the lower left corner and the order goes counter-clockwise.
-Append **+b** to draw the outline of the 3-D box defined by **-R**; this modifier is also needed to display gridlines in the x-z, y-z planes.
+Append **+b** to draw the outline of the 3-D box defined by **-R**; this modifier is also needed to display gridlines in the x--z, y--z planes.
 You may paint the map canvas by appending the **+g**\ *fill* modifier [Default is no fill].
 If gridlines are specified via the Axes parameters (discussed below) then by default these are referenced to the North pole.
 If, however, you wish